adolby/articles/_posts/2016-11-16-continuous-deployment-for-qt-applications.markdown

 **Travis CI**

 [Qt][qt] can be installed with package managers if you are willing to accept the Qt version that is currently provided for the continuous deployment platform's Linux distribution and version or on [Homebrew][homebrew] for macOS.
-However, these packages are frequently not up to date.

 If you want to use the latest version, you'll need to find a build of Qt for your operating system.
 The Qt Project provides official builds of Qt, but their installers have no command line mode, which means that the latest Qt version can't be installed easily.